The Role of Music in Estonian Culture: The Estonian Choir is A Force for Freedom & Unity

-Kaie: Conductors have t-shirts like “I am conductor so let’s just assume that I am always right.”
+Kaie: Conductors have t-shirts like “I am a conductor so let’s just assume that I am always right.”
 The other very nice conductor’s t-shirt was that “I am almost perfect, I have only one problem: I am too modest.”

-My teachers always said to me that choral singing is not democratic process, because you can’t decide with a choir what to sing and how fast to sing or whatever.
+My teachers always said to me that choral singing is not a democratic process, because you can’t decide with a choir what to sing and how fast to sing or whatever.
 In choral singing, there is always conductor, who decides and the choir who follows.
-There is an Estonian saying that when conductor doesn’t like the singer, the singer leaves.
+There is an Estonian saying that when a conductor doesn’t like the singer, the singer leaves.
 When singer doesn’t like conductor, the singer leaves.
 Actually, my old professor always said that conductor must be a dictator.

 Of course, it is a kind of joke, and we don’t actually think that conductors are kings but actually, it is a little bit true.
 In choral singing, you can have one conductor, and you can’t have discussion what to sing or how fast.
 The conductor must make decisions, and the conductor has responsibility, because if choir fails or if choir doesn’t sing well, everyone blames conductor.

 Estonians are so used to singing in choirs that if you conduct a choir, very often there is another conductor sitting in the choir as a singer.
 It’s absolutely normal that when I’m singing in the choir, I don’t comment on the work of conductor.
 When I go in front of the choir, I am the conductor and I decide, but if I am singing, then I’m a singer.
 I can be a conductor, but in this moment, I am singer.
 So I think it is quite good school, that sometimes you are in that role, like deciding role, and sometimes you are like following role.